Child Refuses Reunification Therapy: 8 Things You Can Do

 Child reunification therapy is a type of psychotherapy that focuses on helping children who have been separated from their parents overcome the psychological effects of separation.
 Child reunification therapy aims to help the child develop a positive view of themselves and their relationship with their parent and improve communication and coping skills.

-Child reunification therapy typically involves weekly sessions with the child and their parent and individual sessions with the child.
 The therapist will work with the child to explore their feelings about separation, help them develop positive coping mechanisms, and teach them how to communicate effectively with their parent.

 child refuses reunification therapy